bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 browser, displaying a scannable code, or printing out the URL in an interactive console.

-[[ Editor's note: should we rename this to "redirect" to match the request?
-Downside: it conflicts with OAuth 2's "redirect_uri" concept. ]]

 ### Launch of an application URL {#response-interact-app}

 If the client indicates that it can [launch an application URL](#request-interact-app) and